-How Many Work Credits Do I Need to Receive SSD Benefits?
+How Many Work Credits Do You Need for SSD Benefits?

-The number of credits required to receive SSD benefits is lower than the retirement number and is determined by two tests: a recent work test and a duration work test.
+The number of credits required to receive SSD benefits can be lower than the retirement number.
+The Social Security Administration (SSA) uses two tests to determine how many credits you need: a recent work test and a duration work test.
+Your age plays a significant role in determining the number of credits you need.

-- Between ages 24 and 31, you may be eligible if you have credit for working half of the time between age 21 and the onset of your disability.
+If you sustain a disability between the ages of 24 and 31, you may be eligible if you have credit for working half of the time between the age of 21 and the onset of your disability.
 For example, if you become disabled at age 29, you would need four years of work, earning 12 work credits, from the previous eight years.

 Have You Been Injured In An Accident?
 Contact Pilzer Klein Law